 Metadata, Preservation, and Digital Initiatives Department

-The Metadata, Preservation, and Digital Initiatives Department creates, organizes, and maintains records for the physical and digital material found in the Libraries’ collection, making materials easier to find through search engines or through databases and catalogs.
-The department is also responsible for processing and shelving materials as well as ensuring their preservation for future generations.
+Through the Metadata, Preservation, and Digital Initiatives Department, the Libraries’ collections are more easily accessed by the K-State community.
+The department creates, organizes and maintains records for both the physical and digital materials of the Libraries.
+The materials can be accessed through online databases, search engines, and catalogs.
+The department is also responsible for processing and shelving newly acquired materials to ensure their quality preservation in the Libraries’ holdings.

 This department’s areas of focus include